Monday, 16 October 2023

 print_r($userArray);

-Benefits of Using Accessors
+Advantages of Using Accessors

 Best Practices for Accessors

-Whether you’re building a RESTful API, a web application, or an admin dashboard, using accessors to append attributes like full_name in your User model can streamline your workflow and improve data handling.
+Whether you’re building a RESTful API, a web application, or an admin dashboard, using accessors to append attributes like full_name in your A User model can streamline your workflow and improve data handling.

 No comments: